scotws/SAN/san_handbook.md

     indirect Y indexed, direct page indirect long Y index, stack relative, stack relative indirect Y indexed

 The fixation with three-character mnemonics means that the operand has to pick up the slack.
 Instead of consisting just of a number, they must be decorated with an assortment of special characters to define the opcode.
 Also, the numbers themselves must have a fixed number of digits to distinguish between, say, Absolute and Zero Page modes.
-The final proof that the operand is not just a parameter, but mixed up with the mnemonic, is that the X is added to the mnemonic, not the opcode, in the indexed modes.
+The final proof that the operand is not just a parameter, but mixed up with the mnemonic, is that the X is added to the end of the mnemonic, not of the opcode, in the indexed modes.

-Still, with the 6502, this system is still manageable, and gets by with little more than a comma, the hash sign, and round brackets:
+With the 6502, this system is still very much manageable, and gets by with little more than a comma, the hash sign, and round brackets:

 <table>
 <colgroup>